-Zanzibar – already the name of this island in the Indian Ocean off the coast of Tanzania resonates so much wanderlust. „Hakuna matata“ (Don´t worry) and „Pole pole“ (Slowly, slowly) determine the island lifestyle.
-Zanzibar seems to be one of the last tropical destinations that can be easily reached from Europe, but has little or no tourism in many parts of the island.
+Zanzibar – the name of this island resonates so much wanderlust. „Hakuna matata“ (Don´t worry) and „Pole pole“ (Slowly, slowly) determine the island´s lifestyle.
+Zanzibar seems to be one of the last tropical destinations that can be easily reached from Europe, but still has little or no tourism in many parts of the island.

-Ebb and flow determine the daily beach life, at least at the beautiful white beaches of the east coast like Jambiani and Matemwe.
+Ebb and flow define the daily beach life at the beautiful white beaches at the east coast like Jambiani and Matemwe.
 The coast is paradisiacal – but unlike elsewhere.
-Even at high tide, swimming is difficult due to the whirlpool temperatures in December and the very shallow water stirred up with sea grass.
-During mudflat walks between sea urchins and starfish I watched the women harvesting sea grass and was always irritated how leisurely tourism on the island seems to start.
+Even at high tide swimming is difficult due to the whirlpool temperatures and very shallow water stirred up with sea grass.
+Watch your steps during mudflat when walking becomes very challenging in between thousands of sea urchins and starfish.

 Pure Lonelinessin Matemwe

-Matemwe is a real jewel.
-Outside the accommodation I hardly found a single person on the beach.
-Three days of pure relaxation: staring at the beautifully grown palm trees, relaxing in the hammock and enjoying seafood at lunch and dinner.
-The Eco Boutique hotels are charmingly integrated into the village, but the extreme contrasts are still very visible.
-Good to know: There is either the very local bus (impossible to make with luggage) or taxis at a price of 80 dollars one-way.
+Matemwe is a real jewel with only a very few people at the beach during high season.
+Most of the accommodations, built as Eco Boutique hotels, are charmingly integrated into the village.
+Good to know: There is either a very local bus to town (impossible to make it with luggage) or taxis at a price of 80 dollars one-way.

 From Matemwe it is a half hour drive over gravel roads to the diving schools north of Kigomani, which go out to the Mnemba atoll.

 Like a maze